jokoyoski/matrix-rotation/README.md

 Run the command "node file-parser.js /csv/data.csv  someData.csv"

 From the Command above
-"/csv/data.csv"  is the input path while  "someData.csv" is the name of the output in csv.
+"/csv/data.csv"  is the input path where  "someData.csv" is the name of the output in csv.

 If you do not provide the output path, a default name will be provided for you